Yandex Cloud

 YC CLI

-1. In the management console, select a folder to create a database in.
+1. In the management console, select the folder to create a database in.

 3. Click Create a database.

 4. Specify a Name for the database.
-Follow these naming requirements:
+The naming requirements are as follows:

 • It can only contain lowercase Latin letters, numbers, and hyphens.